 How to Make a Delicious Arugula Salad with Fresh Peaches

 We received some incredible fresh peaches from Harry and Davids that worked out perfectly for this dish.
 The arugula fingerling potatoes came with our CSA (Community Supported Agriculture) weekly box.
-All the ingredients are easy to fine in most supermarkets including the arugula.
+All the ingredients are easy to find in most supermarkets including the arugula.

 Also known as salad rocket, rucola, rucoli, rugula, colewort, roquette, arugula is a green-leafy vegetable of Mediterranean origin.
-I didn't eat much of it until I was in my late 20’s, early 30’s and developed my taste for this peppery green.
+I didn't eat much of it until I was in my late 20s, early 30s and developed my taste for this peppery green.

-I guess I first experienced it when Spring Mix became popular in some of the better restaurants but I quickly became hooked.
-It took my kids a number of years before they started enjoying it but now they both like it mixed in a salad or by itself especially the younger leaves that aren't quite as spicy.
+I guess I first experienced it when Spring Mix became popular in some of the better restaurants, but I quickly became hooked.
+It took my kids a number of years before they started enjoying it, but now they both like it mixed in a salad or by itself especially the younger leaves that aren't quite as spicy.

 Arugula Salad with Peaches Recipe

-8 ounces arugula, cleaned
+- 8 ounces arugula cleaned

-2 cloves garlic, peeled & minced
+- 2 cloves garlic peeled & minced

-12 ounces fingerling potatoes
+- 12 ounces fingerling potatoes

-4 tablespoons apple cider vinegar
+- 3 tablespoons apple cider vinegar

-4 tablespoons olive oil
+- 3 tablespoons olive oil

-Salt & pepper, to taste
+- salt & pepper to taste

-Bring a pot of water to boil.
+- Bring a pot of water to boil.
 While the water is heating, prep the ingredients.

 Prep the Ingredients

-Clean and dry the arugula, mince the garlic and then using the side of a large chef knife, smash until it turns into a paste.
-Peel the shallot(s)s and mince.
-You want about 4 tablespoons of shallot.
-Chop the almonds.
+- Clean and dry the arugula, mince the garlic and then using the side of a large chef knife, smash until it turns into a paste.
+Peel the shallot and mince.

-Cut the peaches in half, remove pits and slice the peaches into thin slices.
-Slice the potatoes into 1/4 inch thick discs.
+- Cut the peaches in half, remove pits and slice the peaches into thin slices.
+Slice the potatoes into ¼ inch thick discs.

 Prepare the Ingredients

 - Slowly add the olive oil to the bowl while constantly whisking to combine with the vinegar.
 You are emulsifying the oil and vinegar so they don't separate.

-Season with salt and pepper, taste and adjust seasonings.
+- Season with salt and pepper, taste and adjust seasonings.

 Prepare the Salad

-Add some of the dressing to the salad, toss and add more dressing if needed but don't over dress the salad.
+- Add some of the dressing to the salad, toss and add more dressing if needed but don't over dress the salad.
 Nothing worse than a salad swimming in too much dressing.

 - Taste and adjust seasoning with salt and pepper.